modularizer/automobile-complete/README.md

 foo|bar #5
 ```

-The `amc setup` command will automatically merge your custom completions with the generated completion list.
+The `amc build` command will automatically merge your custom completions with the generated completion list.

 #### Configuration via `.env`